rmottola/Arctic-Fox/README.md

+# This project now has a new owner.
+Please report bugs / pull requests etc here: https://github.com/rmotolla/Arctic-Fox

 # Arctic Fox Web Browser

 Arctic Fox started as a forked and rebranded Pale Moon 27.9.4 and retains its _classic_ interface.
 Many fixes and enhancements have been imported from Firefox and TenFourFox.